modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Planning.md

 - Plate:
 	- Gasket mount with poron gaskets
 - Layout:
+	- Mostly ANSI 105, but the arrow keys

 # Important Dimensions
 - `3.5mm` between Plate and PCB for standard MX and Gateron Switches